charliemchapman/charliemchapman.com/src/posts/2019/9/27/marketing-dark-noise.md

 image: "http://media.charliemchapman.com/charlie_and_jack.JPG"
 ---

-Today marks 1 month since I released my app [Dark Noise](https://apps.apple.com/app/dark-noise/id1465439395) in the App Store.
-The release went [very well](https://charliemchapman.com/posts/2019/9/4/dark-noise-week-1/), and I've had quite a few people ask what marketing I did.
+It's been 1 month since I released my app [Dark Noise](https://apps.apple.com/app/dark-noise/id1465439395) in the App Store.
+The release went [very well](https://charliemchapman.com/posts/2019/9/4/dark-noise-week-1/), and I've had quite a few people ask how I marketed the app.
 I wanted to post this right away, but first I wanted to let the launch stats settle down so you can get a better picture of what the actual results are.

 Let's start with some quick 1st month stats.